Building User Interfaces for iOS

 Prototyping

-No visualization but the code is readable so we can picture the layout instead of looking at a rendered view.
+No visualization, but the code is readable enough to allow developers to envision the layout without having to look at a rendered view.

 Re-usability